This tutorial uses the Lightwood integration that requires the

 mindsdb/mindsdb:lightwood

 Docker image.
-Learn more here.CREATE DATABASE
+Learn more here.Connect a data source

 statement.